 We have gained planning consent for a range of new-build projects in London and around the country from more modest garden rooms to a new-build mews with a two-storey subterranean basement.
-Whist we often secure proposals in conservation areas, we also work with rural-based clients looking to gain consent for new-build proposals in the countryside which can be challenging when working in rural planning contexts that can resist new development.
+Whilst we often secure proposals in conservation architecture areas, we also work with rural-based clients looking to gain consent for new-build proposals in the countryside which can be challenging when working in rural planning contexts that can resist new development.

 Designing from a blank slate is often attractive for clients since new-build properties are currently exempt from VAT, which makes these schemes more commercially attractive.
 This is also a great opportunity to integrate energy and carbon efficient technologies, securing longevity and cost effectiveness for our clients.
 We explore some interesting energy efficient heating technologies suitable for new builds in one of our news articles which may be of interest for your project.

 Our most well-known new-build project is North Vat, Dungeness, our award-winning project that replaced an existing fisherman’s cottage with a series of black timber clad structures connecting by glazed links.
 This has been featured on Grand Designs, Dezeen, the Guardian as well as been awarded a RIBA South East Regional Award 2016.